laravel/tinker/README.md

 ## Introduction

-Laravel Tinker is a powerful REPL for the Laravel framework, abstracted from the core for the Laravel 5.4 release.
+Laravel Tinker is a powerful REPL for the Laravel framework.

 ## Installation